ethereum/go-ethereum/content/docs/developers/dapp-developer/mobile.md

 BigInt chain = new BigInt(1); // Chain identifier of the main net
 ```

-With the boilerplate out of the way, we can now sign transaction using the authorization
-mechanisms described above:
+The transaction `tx` can be signed using the authorization mechanisms described above:

 ```java
 // Sign a transaction with a single authorization